CHOOSING THE BEST ALL-AROUND WHEELSET FOR THE ROAD CYCLIST

 So don’t trip yourselves up over any design differences around depth and weight.
 I’ve focused on the on-the-road performance criteria mentioned earlier.

-At the end of each summary, I’ve provided you links to where you can get the wheelset in inventory and at the best prices as of 9/15/2014 from an online store with great service
+At the end of each summary, I’ve provided you links to where you can get the wheelset in inventory and at the best prices as of May 1, 2015 from online stores with great service

 CARBON ALL-AROUND WHEELSETS